sara-huang-hart/real-estate-classification/README.md

 Highlighting these relationships helped us gain a deeper understanding of the data which offered valuable insight as we continued our analysis through machine learning models.

+# 👣 Our Approach
+Real estate analysis typically attempts to predict price, a continuous variable.
+However, we took a classification approach to this problem, since classification introduces a layer of interpretability and simplicity to our analysis which can be beneficial for business professionals and prospective buyers.
+By categorizing properties into pricing tiers (high and low), we aim to compare the accuracy and performance of each of the selected models.

 # 🧼 Data Cleaning
 1.